QuentinAmbard/dse-k8-tutorial/95-node-affinity.md

 # Node Anti affinity

-Because we are using a NodePort, we can only have 1 DSE instance running on a k8s host.
+It's generally best to run a single DSE instance per k8s host, especially if a NodePort is used.

 This is done using a `podAntiAffinity` rule: